Information Classification

 Approval

-A classification is reviewed and approved — a user cannot approve their own.
+A classification is reviewed and approved — whoever classified cannot approve their own classification.

 How the module supports your classification work

-Classify every asset for confidentiality, integrity and availability according to the Swedish KLASSA model with five levels.
+Assess every asset for confidentiality, integrity and availability — each on a shared scale of five levels.

 Twelve-question wizard

-The system calculates the overall classification as the highest of confidentiality, integrity and availability.
+The system calculates the asset's overall classification as the highest of the three dimensions.

-AI suggests CIA levels with a justification based on the asset's name, description, category and location.
+AI suggests a level per dimension with justification, based on the asset's name, description, category and location.

 Each classification level gives concrete advice on how the asset should be stored, shared, access-restricted and disposed of.